Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/running-with-binaries.md

 **Generate Bor keystore file**

-To generate the keystore file for Bor, run the following command:
+To generate a BOR keystore for your validator, you can run the following command.
+The private key required as the input is your Wallet's Private key.
+This would be the same private key that yo used for generating your `validator-key`

 ```bash
 heimdallcli generate-keystore <private-key>
 ```

-The private key required over here is the address of the one which has the tokens that you're going to stake.

 Once you run this command you will be requested for a passphrase.
 A passphrase can be considered as password too.
 This passphrase will be used to encrypt the keystore file.